rust-lang/reference/src/attributes/diagnostics.md

 ### The `diagnostic::do_not_recommend` attribute

+r[attributes.diagnostic.do_not_recommend]

+r[attributes.diagnostic.do_not_recommend.intro]
-The `#[diagnostic::on_unimplemented]` attribute is a hint to the compiler to not show a certain trait implementation as part of the error message.
+The `#[diagnostic::do_not_recommend]` attribute is a hint to the compiler to not show the annotated trait implementation as part of a diagnostic message.
+For example, in an error message about a type not implementing a required trait, the compiler may indicate that an unsatisfied trait bound is a result of the given trait implementation.
+The `#[diagnostic::do_not_recommend]` attribute can be used to prevent those annotations about the trait implementation from being included in the diagnostic when they are unlikely to be useful.

+r[attributes.diagnostic.do_not_recommend.allowed-positions]
-The attribute should be placed on a [trait implementation items].
-It does not accept any arguments.
-If the attribute is placed in a wrong location or contains an unexpected argument the compiler might emit a warning and otherwise ignore the malformed part.
+The attribute should be placed on a [trait implementation item][trait-impl], though it is not an error to be located in other positions.

+r[attributes.diagnostic.do_not_recommend.syntax]
+The attribute does not accept any arguments, though unexpected arguments are not considered as an error.

 In this example: